aleppard/argus/README.md

 Pass `-Pproduction` argument to `mvn package` for production.

-Then you can run the Docker container as described aboe.
+Then you can run the Docker container as described above.